SNAP Benefits in Massachusetts: How to Apply and Qualify

 How to Use Your SNAP Benefits in Massachusetts

-Once approved for SNAP, you'll want to use your benefits effectively.
-This means knowing what you can buy and where.
+Once approved for SNAP, learn how to use your benefits, including what you can buy and where to shop.

 What is an EBT Card and How to Use it?

 Your SNAP benefits are loaded onto an Electronic Benefit Transfer (EBT) card each month.
-Think of it as a special debit card just for your food assistance.
-It holds your monthly benefit amount for you to use at authorized stores.
+Think of it like a debit card for your food benefits.
+It allows you to pay for groceries at authorized stores without using cash.

 What Can You Buy with SNAP Benefits?

-Your SNAP benefits are intended for most grocery food items.
-You can use your EBT card to purchase a variety of foods to stock your kitchen.
-This helps you and your family access nutritious meals.
+Your SNAP benefits are intended for purchasing household groceries.
+You can use your EBT card to buy a wide range of food items that help you prepare nutritious meals at home.

 • Fruits and vegetables